yar3333/nanofl-site-content/docs/write_plugin/index.md

 # Write plugin

-NanoFL has several interfaces to be extended by plugins.
+NanoFL has several points to be extended by plugins.
 You can write plugin on TypeScript or Haxe (or even on pure JavaScript).
 Using NanoFL PluginAPI declaration files (`nanofl.d.ts` for TypeScript and `*.hx` for Haxe) making development simple.